 About

 Hi, this is Ming!
 I am an early career researcher at the University of Oxford in the Department of Biology.
 I am interested in the ecological and evolutionary dynamics in the biological world.
 I approach these questions with simulations and mathematical tools.
 I have recently completed my PhD with Stu West, and joined Kevin Foster’s group in October 2023.
-My current work in on the diversity-stability discussion in community ecology and we are trying to strengthen the connections between microbial experiment and LV-type models.
+My current work in on the diversity-stability relationships in community ecology and we focus on decreasing the gap between microbial experiments and theories (in both Lotka-Volterra-type models and resource-consumer-type models).

-Another side of my life is that I am also a free-lance photographer with over 10 years of experience.
+Another side of my life is that I am also a free-lance photographer with 13+ years of experience.
 My photograpgic works are showcased here!

 Research